Case Details

 How Did the Court Analyse the Issues?

-The High Court then analysed the language used across the psychiatrist’s reports.
-In the first MTO report dated 25 September 2013, Dr Leong indicated that there was no direct contributing relationship, while also suggesting that caregiver stress could have had some indirect effect on frustration tolerance.
-He was “inclined to recommend” an MTO as one of the appellant’s sentencing options.
-In a supplementary report dated 21 October 2013, Dr Leong moved to a more qualified position, stating that the major depressive disorder “can be considered a contributing factor” and that it “could cause” the appellant to commit the offences.
-Later, in a clarification report dated 30 March 2015, he referred to the condition as an “indirect contributory factor”.
+The High Court then analysed the language used by Dr Leong across subsequent reports.
+In the supplementary report dated 21 October 2013, Dr Leong stated that the major depressive disorder “can be considered a contributing factor” and that it “could cause” the appellant to commit the offences.
+The High Court treated these as non-committal and tenuous formulations.
+In a further clarification report dated 30 March 2015, Dr Leong added that the condition was an “indirect contributory factor”.
+The High Court found that this qualified characterisation fell short of s 339(3)(c) of the CPC, which does not refer to “indirect contributory factors”.

 What Was the Outcome?